Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Be as simple as you can be; you will be astonished to see how uncomplicated and happy your life can become."
+> "Instead of worrying about what you cannot control, shift your energy to what you can create."
-> — **Paramahansa Yogananda**
+> — **Roy T. Bennett**

 ---